 Professional Athletic Training

-Athletic training is a health care profession that specializes in the clinical diagnosis, immediate management, treatment, and rehabilitation of acute, chronic, or congenital musculoskeletal conditions.
-Athletic trainers (ATs) may be best known for providing health care services to high school, collegiate, and professional athletes.
-However, ATs can also be found in orthopedic clinics, industrial settings, the military, NASA, the performing arts, hospitals, and physician's offices.
-Each of these diverse practice settings allows the AT to use their knowledge and skill to return a patient to activity.
-If you are considering a career in health care, enjoy working with a physically active population, then athletic training could be the career for you.
+Athletic training is a healthcare profession that specializes in the clinical diagnosis, immediate management, treatment and rehabilitation of acute, chronic or congenital musculoskeletal conditions.
+Athletic trainers (A.T.s) may be best known for providing healthcare services to high school, collegiate and professional athletes.
+However, A.T.s can also be found in orthopedic clinics, industrial settings, the military, NASA, the performing arts, hospitals and physician's offices.
+Each of these diverse practice settings allows A.T.s to use their knowledge and skills to return a patient to activity.
+If you are considering a career in healthcare and enjoy working with a physically active population, athletic training could be the career for you.

-Semester-long internships completed during the senior year are tailored to meet the students' career goals by allowing them to work and learn in the setting of their choice.
-Students may also participate in collaborative research projects with graduate students and faculty.
+Semester-long internships completed during the senior year are tailored to meet your career goals by allowing you to work and learn in the setting of your choice.
+You may also participate in collaborative research projects with graduate students and faculty.
 Program graduates are eligible for national certification (ATC) by the Board of Certification (BOC) and state licensure.
 In Ohio, licensure is granted by the Physical Therapy, Occupational Therapy, and Athletic Trainers Board.

 - The ability to communicate effectively and sensitively with patients and colleagues including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport with patients and communicate judgments and treatment information effectively.
 Students must be able to understand and speak the English language at a level consistent with competent professional practice.

 - The ability to record the physical examination results and a treatment plan clearly and accurately.

 - The capacity to maintain composure and continue to function well during periods of high stress.

 - The perseverance, diligence and commitment to complete the athletic training program as outlined and sequenced.